3v4Si0N/HTTP-revshell/README.md

 ```
 **IMPORTANT**: To change the session press *CTRL+d* to exit the current session without closing it.

+**IMPORTANT 2**: It's a BETA version, it's not prepared to use in a real Red Team environment.

 ## Features
  - SSL
  - Proxy Aware